larswaechter/schlaumeier/README.md

 The script starts the ADB server and waits for a device to be connected.
 As decribed above, _schlaumeier_ takes a screenshot, extracts each text part and forwards the question to ChatGPT.
 During execution, you'll see some helpful console output.
 Moreover, the screenshots are saved to the [`screenshots`](https://github.com/larswaechter/schlaumeier/tree/main/screenshots) directory.
 They are deleted before each run.

 The answer is automatically entered by the script using a touch event.
-Afterwards, you can press any key to continue.
-In this case, another touch is simulated to go to the next question and the procedure is repeated.
+Afterwards, you can press any key to continue and the procedure is repeated.
 Press `Ctrl+c` to stop the script at any time.

 ## 🔑 License